Ecuadorian Spanish 101: Speak Like Locals in the Amazon, the Galapagos Islands and More

 La Costa (The Coast)

-In Guayaquil, one accent change is that the “ch” sound is sometimes pronounced as an elongated “sssh,” but this is seen as being, ahem, a bit roughneck.
+In Guayaquil, the “ch” sound is sometimes pronounced as an elongated “sssh,” but this is viewed as being roughneck.
 Many guayaquileños use the sound facetiously or for emphasis.

 La Sierra (The Mountains)

 People in this region are known as serranos and speak with a musical, sing-songy lilt.
-They also tend to speak more slowly and clearly as they enunciate every word very cleanly.
-It’s a great place to learn Spanish!
+They also tend to speak more slowly and clearly, enunciating every word very cleanly.

 La Amazonia (The Amazon)

-Farther out in the jungle you’ll find Achuar, Shuar and Waorani people who all speak their respective indigenous languages, though many people in these communities do hold Spanish as a second language as well.
-People who live throughout this region but hail from other parts of Ecuador are often called colonos, reflecting residual colonization-era tension.
-The relationship between these indigenous and non-indigenous groups is at times a source of conflict.
+People who live throughout this region but come from other parts of Ecuador are often called colonos , reflecting residual colonization-era tension.
+The relationship between these indigenous and non-indigenous groups is sometimes a source of conflict.

-The Spanish in this region is heavily mixed and accented with indigenous language.
-If you’re in Tena, you’ll be hearing Kichwa.
-In Puyo, you might also hear Shuar or Achuar languages in the mix.
-The general accent is somewhat similar to that of serranos, slower and more sing-songy.
-In many rural communities, Spanish is a relatively recent arrival and is mainly used as a second language for interacting with non-indigenous people.
+Spanish is a relatively recent arrival in many rural communities and is mainly used as a second language for interacting with non-indigenous people.
 That means you’ll find plenty of people in older generations who speak little to no Spanish.

 Las Islas Galápagos (The Galapagos Islands)